UiL-OTS-labs/ZEP-Self-Paced-Reading-with-Cumulative-Window-Ying-Liu/readme.md

 # Implicatures Experiment
 Self-Paced Reading with Cumulative Window with picture for implicatures.

 Participant's task is to read sentences that are shown beneath a picture.
 The sentences are presented in a segment-by-segment fashion.
 Participant reveals next segment by hitting a button.
-At the final word the participant is to make an aditional choice about the sentence and picture.
+At the final word the participant is to make an additional choice about the sentence and picture.

 This particular SPR implementation uses a cumulative window: On each response the segment window grows by one segment, thus revealing a larger part of the sentence.